 When creating a domain, you specify a name that describes the parameter it governs.
 You cannot use the characters ' and `, a single quote and an apostrophe, when naming a domain.
 After a domain is created, the domain name is displayed in the domain drop-down menu when choosing a domain to associate with a given field in the fields view or subtypes view.

-The description is a small sentence describing the purpose of the domain.
+The description is a short sentence describing the purpose of the domain.

 The field type is the type of attribute field with which the domain can be associated.